AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Select the VGW ID in the drop down menu.

 As a result of this step, a Customer Gateway and a Site2Cloud Connection between the VGW to the Aviatrix Transit GW will be automatically created.
 The site2cloud IPSEC tunnel establishes a BGP session to exchange routes between on-prem and the cloud.
+You also can view them under Customer Gateways and Site-to-Site VPN Connections pof AWS console.

 .. important::